Journey with children through the Triduum by setting up a station for the days of this season.

 Share with your learners that the third day of the Triduum is from the Easter Vigil through Easter day.
 We celebrate the resurrection of Jesus Christ.
 Explain that people are baptized at Mass at the Easter Vigil and welcomed into the church.
 Invite the children to make the sign of the cross with holy water as a reminder of their own baptism.

-Excerpted from 70 Church Year Lesson Starts for Kids and those who teach them, by Pat Mathson.
+Excerpted from 70 Church Year Lesson Starters for Kids and those who teach them, by Pat Mathson.
 Copyright 2017.
 Published by Twenty-Third Publications (twentythirdpublications.com).
 Used with permission.
 All rights reserved.